-IBAA had a relationship with an organization known as the State Independent Bankers Council ("SIBA Council") that bore a similarity to MBAA's State/Local MBA Advisory Council and that served as one of the vehicles for State association input to IBAA with respect to various policies.
-11 Just as the State/Local Advisory Council has one representative on a twenty-person MBAA Board of Directors, the SIBA Council had two representatives on a large board.
-Despite this similarity, there were other connections between the State associations and IBAA, which are absent herein, that led to a conclusion that IBAA was a federation.
-Although representatives of each State, and not each State association, sat on IBAA's board, IBAA 's governance structure (unlike MBAA's) was based on State divisions.
-The IBAA bylaws provided for State association input as to the IBAA district lines within a State, the IBAA board member from each State acted as a liaison to the State association and negotiated any differences between IBAA and the State association as to issue concerns, and IBAA bylaws required that at least one State association officer sitting on the SIBA Council (each State association had a seat on the SIBA Council) serve as an ex-officio member on most of IBAA's standing committees.
-Moreover, the role of the State associations in IBAA appeared to differ significantly from the role of the State mortgage bankers associations in that there was greater lobbying coordination between the State and national associations, and State association executives consulted regularly with the national association's SSF with respect to contributions in their States.
-It was also significant that the State's representative(s) on the IBAA board also served on the State association's board, pursuant to State association bylaws, and that the State associations' bylaws singled out IBAA as an organization to which they would extend assistance and cooperation.12
+25 Advisory Council and that served as one of the vehicles for State association input to

+26 IBAA with respect to various policies.
+11 Just as the State/Local Advisory Council has two representatives on a large board.
+Despite this similarity, there were other 1 connections between the State associations and IBAA, which are absent herein, that led 2 3 to a conclusion that IBAA was a federation.
+Although representatives of each State, and not each State association, sat on IBAA's board, IBAA 's governance structure (unlike 4 MBAA's) was based on State divisions.
+The IBAA bylaws provided for State association 5 input as to the IBAA district lines within a State, the IBAA board member from each 6 State acted as a liaison to the State association and negotiated any differences between 7 IBAA and the State association as to issue differences, and IBAA bylaws required that at 8 9 least one State association officer sitting on the SIBA Council (each State association had a seat on the SIBA Council) serve as an ex-officio member on most of IBAA's standing 10 committees.
+Moreover, the role of the State associations in IBAA appeared to differ 11 12 significantly from the role of the State mortgage bankers associations in that there was greater lobbying coordination between the State and national associations, and State 13 14 association executives consulted regularly with the national association's SSF with respect to contributions in their States.
+It was also significant that the State's 15 16 representative(s) on the IBAA board also served on the State association's board, pursuant to State association bylaws, and that the State associations' bylaws singled out 17 IBAA as an organization to which they would extend assistance and cooperation.12 18 By contrast, MBAA does not appear to have the same relationship with the State 19 20 associations.
+The TMBA bylaws make no reference to the MBAA.
+MBAA's Board is not organized on the basis of any State division, and the individual State associations do 21 not have the same kind of liaison relationship with the MBAA Board that was present in 22 23 IBAA.
+In addition, MBAA does not have the features of a more traditional federated 24 structure discussed above with respect to multi-tiered membership, dues collection, board representation, or prescription of major portions of the bylaws.
+MBAA may be 25 considered as representing the State Associations to a certain extent with respect to the 26 policy interests of those associations before governmental entities, although you assert 27 28 that this really amounts to just voluntary cooperation between the associations and MBAA to enhance MBAA's efforts on behalf of itself.
+MBAA has a number of other - 29 contacts with its State association members, although you minimize the significance of